fe80Grau/ytdlp2STRM/README.md

 * SponsorBlock doesn't work in redirect mode, Twitch only works in direct mode at the moment.

 ## Crunchyroll
-* Requieres a cookie file from Premium user login (you can extract the cookie file from Crunchyroll with browser extension like https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) or load a fresh cookie from browser (check discusion in https://github.com/yt-dlp/yt-dlp/issues/7442#issuecomment-1685036245).
+* ~~Requieres a cookie file from Premium user login (you can extract the cookie file from Crunchyroll with browser extension like https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) or load a fresh cookie from browser (check discusion in https://github.com/yt-dlp/yt-dlp/issues/7442#issuecomment-1685036245).~~
+* Only works with login auth.
 * I'm using a filter language *your crunchyroll_audio_language config value* and extractor crunchyrollbeta:hardsub=*your crunchyroll_subtitle_language config value* to get a version with one language and subs embedded
 * To avoid constant rewriting of the strm files, a file called last_episode.txt is generated in the series directory, it contains the playlist position of the last strm downloaded, this will only generate strm for new episodes.
 * Patch yt-dlp if Crunchyroll not works https://github.com/yt-dlp/yt-dlp/issues/7442#issuecomment-1637748442